 - Spending too much time in the heat (in the sun, sauna, or hot yoga class).
 Plus, going into hot, steamy environments within 48 hours of your procedure.

-- Allowing hot water to spray directly on your extensions when you shower.
+- Allowing hot water to spray directly and strongly on your extensions when you shower.

 - Cleaning your lashes too aggressively (or not cleaning them at all).